Kick off the new tax year with 50% off our Ltd company accountancy packages!

 One of the benefits of running a limited company is that you won’t be personally responsible if your company makes any losses or has a claim made against it, which means all of your business finances must be in the business name.

-Your personal income from your limited company will be paid to you in a combination of salary, which is an allowable business expense, and dividends.
-Dividends are taken from the profits of your company after paying corporation tax and are paid to you because you’re a director and shareholder in the company.
+Your personal income from your limited company will be paid to you in a combination of a director salary, which is an allowable business expense, and dividends.
+Dividends are taken from the profits of your company after paying Corporation Tax and are paid to you because you’re a director and shareholder in the company.
+We have a separate article on how much salary you should take from your limited company and why it can be more tax-efficient to take a lower salary.

 Since your tax will be calculated differently, you’ll need to keep your personal and business financial affairs (including bank accounts) completely separate.